WICG/attribution-reporting-api/README.md

 ### Register a conversion algorithm

-When the user agent receives a conversion registration on a URL matching the conversiondestination eTLD+1, it looks up all impressions in storage that match <reportingorigin, conversiondestination>.
+When the browser receives a conversion registration on a URL matching

 The most recent matching impression is given an `attribution-credit` of value 100.
 All other matching impressions are given an `attribution-credit` of value of 0.